The History Boys (film): Plot

-The boys continue their studies and all gain places at Oxford and Cambridge, including the dimwitted Rudge, with Posner winning a scholarship and Dakin an exhibition.
-On the day they gather at school to share their results, Dakin quietly calls out Irwin on his lie of attending Oxford.
-Irwin admits that he studied at Bristol and attended Oxford only for a teaching diploma.
-Dakin then asks him out for a drink, overtly revealing his sexual interest in him, much to Irwin's confusion and repressed enthusiasm.
-They agree to get together that very Sunday.
-Dakin then proceeds to the Headmaster's office and, by threatening to reveal Felix's own sexual harassment of Fiona, forces him to reinstate Hector.
+Despite the turmoil, the boys sit their exams and all gain places at Oxford or Cambridge, including the seemingly dim Rudge.
+Posner wins a scholarship and Dakin receives an exhibition.
+When they reconvene at school to share the news, Dakin confronts Irwin about his earlier claims of being at Oxford.
+Irwin admits he studied at Bristol and attended Oxford for only a teaching diploma.
+Dakin then asks him out for a drink, making his sexual interest explicit; Irwin is flustered but agrees to meet him on Sunday.